influxdata/flux/docs/Stream_Transformation_Functions.md

 ### **Stream Transformation Functions Guidelines**

 - A stream transformation function must conform to the examples in [universe](https://github.com/influxdata/flux/blob/master/stdlib/universe)
-- You must submit a unit test in [testing](https://github.com/influxdata/flux/tree/master/stdlib/testing)
+- You must submit a unit test in in the same folder as the new stream transformation function implementation.
-- You must submit an end-to-end test in [testdata](https://github.com/influxdata/flux/tree/master/stdlib/testing/testdata)
+- You must submit an end-to-end test in [testdata](https://github.com/influxdata/flux/tree/master/stdlib/testing/testdata).Please look at [End_to_End_Testing.md](https://github.com/influxdata/flux/tree/master/docs/End_to_End_Testing.md)for details.
 - You must  add a description to SPEC.md
 - They functions must contain the following pieces: